 Large Transaction Risk.
-Certain accounts or Schwab affiliates may from time to time own (beneficially or of record) or control a significant percentage of the fund's shares.
-Redemptions by these shareholders of their holdings in the fund or large redemptions by several shareholders resulting from events affecting investor demand may impact the fund's liquidity and NAV.
-These redemptions may also force the fund to sell securities when it would not otherwise do so, which could result in a loss to the fund, negative impact to the fund's brokerage costs, acceleration of the realization of taxable income if sales of securities result in capital gains or other income (which particularly would impact shareholders who do not hold their fund shares in an IRA, 401(k) plan or other tax-advantaged investment plan), or higher portfolio turnover.
-Investors should consider whether the fund is an appropriate investment in light of their current financial position and goals.
+Certain accounts or Schwab affiliates may from time to time own (beneficially or of record) or control a significant percentage of a fund's shares.
+Redemptions by these shareholders of their holdings in a fund or large redemptions by several shareholders may impact the fund's liquidity and NAV.
+These redemptions may also force a fund to sell securities when it would not otherwise do so, which could result in a loss to the fund, negative impact to the fund's brokerage costs, acceleration of the realization of taxable income if sales of securities result in capital gains or other income (which particularly would impact shareholders who do not hold their fund shares in an IRA, 401(k) plan or other tax-advantaged investment plan), or higher portfolio turnover.
+Investors should consider whether a fund is an appropriate investment in light of their current financial position and goals.

 Market Disruptions Risk.
-The fund is subject to investment and operational risks associated with financial, economic and other global market developments and disruptions, including those arising from war, terrorism, market manipulation, government interventions, defaults and shutdowns, political changes or diplomatic developments, public health emergencies (such as the spread of infectious diseases, epidemics and pandemics) and natural/environmental disasters, which can all negatively impact the securities markets and cause the fund to lose value.
-These events can also impair the technology and other operational systems upon which the fund's service providers, including Schwab Asset Management as the fund's investment adviser, rely, and could otherwise disrupt the fund's service providers' ability to fulfill their obligations to the fund.
+The funds are subject to investment and operational risks associated with financial, economic and other global market developments and disruptions, including those arising from war, terrorism, market manipulation, government interventions, defaults and shutdowns, political changes or diplomatic developments, public health emergencies (such as the spread of infectious diseases, epidemics and pandemics) and natural/environmental disasters, which can all negatively impact the securities markets and cause a fund to lose value.
+These events can also impair the technology and other operational systems upon which the funds' service providers, including Schwab Asset Management, as the funds' investment adviser, rely, and could otherwise disrupt the funds' service providers' ability to fulfill their obligations to the funds.

-The outbreak of COVID-19, a novel coronavirus disease, has caused volatility, severe market dislocations and liquidity constraints in many markets, including those in which the fund invests.
+The outbreak of COVID-19, a novel coronavirus disease, has caused volatility, severe market dislocations and liquidity constraints in many markets, including those in which the funds invest.
 The transmission of COVID-19 and efforts to contain its spread have resulted in travel restrictions and disruptions, closed international borders, enhanced health screenings at ports of entry and elsewhere, disruption of and delays in healthcare service preparation and delivery, quarantines, event and service cancellations or interruptions, disruptions to business operations (including staff reductions), supply chains and consumer activity, as well as general concern and uncertainty that has negatively affected the global economic environment.
 These disruptions have led to instability in the market place, including losses and overall volatility.
 The impact of COVID-19, including variants of the underlying virus, and other infectious illness outbreaks, epidemics or pandemics that may arise in the future, could adversely affect the economies of many nations or the entire global economy, the financial performance of individual issuers, borrowers and sectors and the health of the markets generally in potentially significant and unforeseen ways.